akhilesh7bartwal/akhilesh7bartwal/README.md

-- 👋 Hi, I’m @akhilesh7bartwal
+- 👋 Hi, I’m Akhilesh Bartwal
 - 👀 I’m interested in coding related solutions
-- 🌱 I’m currently learning java and python
+- 🌱 I’m currently working on MERN stack
-- 💞️ I’m looking to collaborate on google
+- 💞️ I’m looking for collaborate with google
-- 📫 How to reach me mail me on akhileshbartwal@gmail.com
+- 📫 You can reach me! mail me on akhileshbartwal61@gmail.com

 <!---
 akhilesh7bartwal/akhilesh7bartwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.